 Ultimately, the division of possessions is a delicate, and very personal balancing act, and should be based on the practical and financial needs of each spouse.
 This is not the time to be nitpicking over crockery or bickering about soft furnishings.
 Instead, make a methodical list of everything to be divided, work through it as collaboratively as possible, and, if necessary, seek advice from your solicitor or a mediator to help you make final decisions.

-For more advice on divorce, dividing up assets, and cooperative approaches to separation, visit www.franceslindsay.co.uk or get in touch with our experienced team of family law solicitors for a free 45-minute consultation.dividing assets, divorce, separation
+For more advice on divorce, dividing up assets, and cooperative approaches to separation, visit www.franceslindsay.co.uk or get in touch with our experienced team of family law solicitors for a free 45-minute consultation.Tags: dividing assets, divorce, separation